Refinance Guide for Central Florida Homeowners

 The amortization reset trap

-Here’s the move that costs Central Florida homeowners more money than any single rate decision: refinancing into a fresh 30-year term when they already have years of payments behind them.
+The move that costs Central Florida homeowners more money than any single rate decision: refinancing into a fresh 30-year term when they’re already years into the old one.

-This is the kind of thing my free 30-minute call exists to surface — there are so many more options to choose from, and you want to explore them all.
+This is exactly the kind of trap my free 30-minute call exists to surface.
+There are more options than the ads show you — let’s look at all of them.

 Want to play with the numbers yourself?

 Enter your current loan details.
 The calculator will show you a rough estimate of monthly savings and break-even — but remember: it doesn’t know your equity position, your tax situation, your FHA MIP, or your time horizon.
-Use it as a starting point, then book a call so we can do the real math.
+Use it as a starting point, book a call so we can complete the math for you.

 The calculator gives you a directional estimate.
 The real decision needs the inputs only your specific situation provides — that’s the call.